 Can also be made into an iced tea by steeping with cold water for 2-3 hours, delicious in the summer.

-You can find Kyobancha tea along with my illustration in my Etsy shop here.
+You can find Kyobancha tea in my favourite tea shop Seibiant.